*FAQs at the bottom of article*

 Suzanne Crough is another honorable mention actor of The Partridge Family as she sadly passed away suddenly in 2015 at the age of 52.
 She played the role of the youngest sibling, Tracy.
 Following her role in The Patridge Family, she made several guest appearances on various TV shows, including Mulligan’s Stew.
 Her last known role was in the TV movie Children of Divorce in 1980.

 Post-acting, she would graduate from Los Angeles Pierce College and own/operate a bookstore until 1993.
 She did participate in a reunion interview with her Partridge Family co-stars in 2010, noting that she was then a manager at an OfficeMax in Bullhead City, Arizona.
-While her cause of death was not immediately reporter, a coroner later found that her death was attributed to arrhythmogenic right ventricular dysplasia, a rare form of cardiomyopathy.
+While her cause of death was not immediately reported, a coroner later found that her death was attributed to arrhythmogenic right ventricular dysplasia, a rare form of cardiomyopathy.

 7. Brian Forster